 - URB 696: Seminar in Urban Studies (4 units)

 We welcome applications from prospective students with a wide variety of academic and professional backgrounds.
 While many of our students hold an undergraduate degree in the social sciences, our student body also includes those with academic backgrounds in the humanities, sciences, engineering, architecture and fine arts.
 If you do not have a social science background, you should ensure that you demonstrate your readiness and understanding of the master of urban studies program in your application materials.

+Admission to both our master's and diploma programs is competitive.
+In both cases, successful applicants often CGPAs that are substantially higher than these minimums.
 In addition to grades, when evaluating applications we also consider each applicant’s statement of interest, and their urban-related academic, professional and community experience.